 A two year-experience like no other

-- The College of General Studies is a unique two-year educational opportunity—the only program at BU with a study abroad experience built into your first year of college.
+- The College of General Studies is a unique two-year educational opportunity—the only program at BU with an opportunity to study abroad built into your first year of college.

-- All CGS students begin their studies in January with a semester in Boston followed by a six-week semester in London during the summer.
-CGS also offers the option to stay in Boston for the summer term.
+- All CGS students begin their studies in January with a semester in Boston followed by a six-week summer semester in London or New England.

-- After the London semester, continue into your second year in CGS, taking electives toward your major while finishing your CGS courses and fulfilling BU Hub requirements.
+- After the summer semester, continue into your second year in CGS, taking electives toward your major while finishing your CGS courses and fulfilling BU Hub requirements.

 - You’ll finish your sophomore year with an interdisciplinary Capstone project.
 Then you’ll transition seamlessly into the school or college of your choice your junior year.